Olympian78/mrn-genmod-lvm/research/inv-2-published/readme.md

 # Readme

 The theoretical data and Python code for generating the plots shown in the report.
+Due to GitHub file size restrictions, the data can be downloaded [https://drive.google.com/drive/folders/1vL-eAvEVqDnwyCpNhdURpz0CI0KQ1vsj?usp=sharing](here)

 ## Data Sources: